kermitt2/entity-fishing/Readme.md

 Main author and contact: Patrice Lopez (<patrice.lopez@science-miner.com>)

-*entity-fishing* is developed and maintained by [SCIENCE-MINER](http://science-miner.com/entity-disambiguation/) (since 2015, first Open Source public version in 2016), with contributions of [Inria](http://inria.fr) Paris (2017-2018).
+*entity-fishing* has been created, developed and is maintained by [SCIENCE-MINER](http://science-miner.com/entity-disambiguation/) (since 2015, first Open Source public version in 2016), with contributions of [Inria](http://inria.fr) Paris (2017-2018).